raguay/ModalFileManager-NWjs/README.md

 This file manager is designed around the same principle as Vim: a state controled keyboard actions.
 The number of states isn't fixed, but very programmable.
 Therefore, an infinite number of keyboard configurations can be created and used.
 This is the main difference from other file managers.

-# Disclamer:  Alpha software.
+# Disclamer:  Alpha level software.
 Use at your own risk!
 I accept no liability for lost information from the use of this software.
 User beware!
 But, if you have a major problem, please let me know so that I can look for solutions.
+This file manager is built using command line commands (rm, cp, mv, etc) and therefore doesn't protect from accidental deletions.

+The low level interface is still being mapped out and changes are happening.
+This means that extensions made using the current API will most likely need changes as the project moves forward.
+I'm looking at having it final by 0.1 Alpha.

 ## Table of Contents